Political defense

 A political defense is a defense to a criminal charge in which the defendant asserts at trial the political motivations behind the allegedly criminal conduct.
 In some circumstances, the defendant might assert political motivations in order to seek acquittal.
 In other circumstances, defendants might not have a realistic hope of acquittal but may nevertheless use the trial as a forum for expressing political views.

-A political defense is distinguished from a legal defense.
+A political defense is related to a legal defense.
 A legal defense, or a "technical defense", seeks acquittal by demonstrating that the defendant's conduct did not satisfy all of the elements of the alleged crime.
 In a political defense, the defendant might concede that the conduct took place, but attempt to convince the jury or the public that the conduct was inherently just because of its political motivation.
 Some defendants might offer both a technical defense and a political defense.

 Types of political defenses

 The form that a political defense will take depends on its objective, audience, message, legal theory, and tactics.